bencripps/jquery.bootstrap-form-builder/README.md

 Questions:
 ----------

-If you have any questions, please contact me at [ukcn001@gmail.com](mailto:ukcn001@gmail.com), or visit the plugin [homepage](http://kel-nelson.github.io/jQuery-Tools-Form-Builder).
+If you have any questions on this implementation, please contact me at [ukcn001@gmail.com](mailto:ukcn001@gmail.com), or visit the plugin [homepage](http://kel-nelson.github.io/jQuery-Tools-Form-Builder).

+For original work see [Benjamin Cripps] (http://benjamincripps.com/) work at [bencripps@github].